Andy-Wang-010/Lay-summarisation-for-Biomedical-Scientific-Journals/README.md

 bertSum_extractive.ipynb

 ### Human evaluation
-making_humaneval_csv.ipynb, this file grabs all the model generated data, ground truth and abstrct and convert it into a csv file for human evaluation \\
+making_humaneval_csv.ipynb, this file grabs all the model generated data, ground truth and abstrct and convert it into a csv file for human evaluation <br>
 human_evaluation.ipynb, this file blind-folds human evaluator when evaluating so they do not know what model generates the data/ if the data is ground-truth or abstract

 ## AI_Disclosure